Surface code compilation via edge-disjoint paths: Comparison of EDPC with existing approaches

 The first step of the \sw{}-based compilation algorithm is to assign each of the input circuit's qubits to a data qubit in the layout.
 Then, the gates in the input circuit are collected together into sets of disjoint gates.
 Before each set of gates, a permutation built from \sw{}-gates is applied, which re-positions the qubits so that the gates in the set can be applied locally.
 We assume that the available local operations are the same as for our EDPC algorithm.
 In particular, we assume that the rotation gates ($S$, $T$, $S_x$ and $T_x$) can only be implemented at the boundary and that other single-qubit operations are performed as described in \cref{sec:natural-gates}.
 One exception is that we make the simplifying assumption that the Hadamard can be performed without the need of three ancilla patches to simplify our analysis -- this assumption could lead to an underestimate of the resources required for this \sw{}-based compilation algorithm.

 \SetKwFunction{route}{route} \SetKwFunction{circDepth}{depth} \SetKwFunction{swCost}{cost}

 There are two main components of our \sw{}-based algorithm which remain to be specified: how the permutations are implemented, and how we choose to separate the input circuit into a sequence of sets of disjoint gates.
 To permute the positions of data qubits, sequences of \sw{} operations are used.
-As was shown in Ref.~\cite{Steiger2018}, any permutation of the $n$ vertices in a square grid can be achieved in at most $3\sqrt{n}$ rounds of nearest-neighbor swaps.
+Any permutation of the $n$ vertices in a square grid can be achieved in at most $3\sqrt{n}$ rounds of nearest-neighbor swaps~\cite{Steiger2018}.
 To do this involves three stages, with the first and third stages each involving rounds of \sw{}-gates within rows only, and the second stage involving rounds of \sw{}-gates within columns only.
 A round of \sw{}-gates within either rows only or within columns only are implemented with surface code operations as shown in \cref{fig:swapSurfaceCode}.
+This immediately shows that this approach is asymptotically tight for parallel circuits because the depth of a \sw{}-based approach is lower bounded by the $\sqrt{n}$ diameter of the architecture grid for one long-range \cnot{} or rotation gate from the center of the grid.
+Therefore a parallel input circuit is compiled by the \sw{}-based algorithm to an output circuit with depth $\bigtheta{\sqrt{n}}$, including all the examples in \cref{tab:comparison}.

 There is considerable freedom in how to collect together gates from the input circuit into sets of disjoint gates.
 In our implementation in \cref{alg:swap-compilation}, we use the \emph{greedy depth} mapper algorithm from~\cite{Childs2019}, with a small modification to ensure that $S$ and $T$ gates are performed at the boundary.
-This algorithm also incorporates some further optimizations as described in Ref.~\cite{Childs2019}, including a partial mapping of qubits to locations, leaving the remaining qubits to go anywhere in an attempt to minimize the \sw{} circuit depth.
+This algorithm also incorporates some further optimizations as described in~\cite{Childs2019}, including a partial mapping of qubits to locations, leaving the remaining qubits to go anywhere in an attempt to minimize the \sw{} circuit depth.